 According to modern research removing the superficial layer of plaque and bacteria settled on the tongue reduces the risk of bad breath, tooth decay, gum disease, throat infections and heart disease.
 It won’t, however, alter the appearance of deep pathological tongue signs.

 Traditional Schools of Medicine

 According to ancient Indian and Chinese medicine all the body’s meridians connect to the tongue just as they connect to the feet, hands and ears.
 Because of its proximity, digestive disorders are particularly obvious from tongue analysis.
-The tongue clearly indicates the body’s internal digestive enzymes, assimilation, inflammation, stagnation and hydration.
+The tongue clearly indicates the body’s

 According to ayurveda, your tongue is a map of your internal health.
 Ayurvedic practitioners have used tongue diagnosis (jihavaa pareehsha) for many centuries.
 Abnormalities on the tongue can be read by ayurvedically-trained doctors to provide an in-depth analysis of health.

 Ayurveda considers tongue as a barometer of internal health and uses abnormalities to diagnose conditions.
 This is probably because the tongue is actually the end part (and start) of the gastro-intestinal tract and one of the body’s detoxification paths.
 The furry coating on the tongue is actually toxins eliminated from the digestive system overnight.
 The tongue is directly connected to the heart, therefore indicative of the health of the cardiovascular system.